masak/alma/spec/04-declarations.md

 body.
 Classes declare fields or methods, which declare names to be used in connection with instances of the class.

+A declaration needs to have a name which is unique in its scope; any two declarations in the same scope must have names which are distinct.

 ```
 <declaration> ::= <variable-declaration>
                |  <function-declaration>